 $ sudo dmidecode --type 17 | grep -i speed

 It will provide information on the number of available RAM slots, maximum supported speed, and currently configured speed.
-So if you’re looking to upgrade your memory, fast check your current memory and then take your decisions.
+So, if you’re looking to upgrade your memory, quickly check your current memory and then make your decisions.

 35. Display Maximum RAM Capacity

 Most systems can only house a limited amount of RAM.
 It is necessary to know the maximum RAM capacity supported by your system if you want to upgrade your build later on.
 The following dmidecode example can be used to retrieve this capacity from your favorite Linux shell.

 $ sudo dmidecode --type 16 | grep -i maximum

 This is a very simple but effective example of dmidecode.
 Starting Linux, users can learn a lot about their system using these useful commands.

 We learned to view the maximum RAM capacity supported by our machine in the earlier example.
 The example below demonstrates how to find the size of the currently installed RAM.